Roots and Connections of ISD - 1940s to 1960s

-Return to the History of Instructional System Design
+Return to: History of Instructional System Design

-Gagne, R.M.
+Gagnè, R.M.
 (1965).
 The Conditions of Learning.
 New York: Holt, Rinehart & Winston.

 Glaser, R., & Klaus, D. J. (1962).
-Proficiency measurement: Assessing human performance.
+Proficiency Measurement: Assessing Human Performance.
 In R.M.
-In R. M. Gagne's (Ed .), Psychological principles in system development.
+Gagnès (Ed), Psychological Principles in System Development.
 New York: Holt, Rinehart and Winston.

-Mager, Robert F. (1962).
+Mager, R. F. (1962).
 Preparing Instructional Objectives.
 Palo Alto, CA: Fearon Publishers.